-Table 32 28 Column 1 Item Column 2 Dangerous goods Column 3 Threshold quantities 1 Liquefied Petroleum Gas (LP gas) (dangerous goods Class 2.1) If the LP gas is stored in packages outside a building, and connected by piping to appliances within the building that contain the gas-500 L (water capacity) 2 Compressed gas of Class 2.1 (excluding LP gas), Class 2.2 or compressed oxygen if: (a) each is in one or more containers in an aggregate capacity not exceeding 50 L; and R (b) the dangerous goods as a whole form part of a welding set or are used or intended to be used with a portable flame torch.
-S Compressed oxygen or air that is used or intended to be used for medical purposes.
+Table 32 28 Column 1 Column 2 Column 3 Item Dangerous goods Threshold quantities 1 Liquefied Petroleum Gas (LP gas) (dangerous goods Class 2.1) If the LP gas is stored in packages outside a building, and connected by piping to appliances within the building that contain the gas-500 L (water capacity) 2 Compressed gas of Class 2.1 (excluding LP gas), Class 2.2 or compressed oxygen if: (a) each is in one or more containers in an aggregate capacity not exceeding 50 L; and (b) the dangerous goods as a whole form part of a welding set or are used or intended to be used with a portable flame torch.
+Compressed oxygen or air that is used or intended to be used for medical purposes.
 3 Dangerous goods Class 3 250 L 4 Pool Chlorine and spa sanitising agents 100 kg or L 5 Sodium Hypochlorite designated by UN Number 1791 100 L

-Regulation Jurisdict Jurisdictional Note Column 1 Item Column 2 Dangerous goods Column 3 Threshold quantities 6 Dangerous goods Class 9 100 kg or L 7 Dangerous goods Packing Group 1 5 kg or L 8 C1 combustible liquids 1000 L 9 Dangerous goods Class 2.3 Nil kg or L 10 Any dangerous goods other than those stated above 100 kg or L 328(2) legislation 328(3) Some juri isdictions will insert a relevant law here.
-354(4) regulates etion will insert the st the use of hazardou al purposes. relevant enactment that s chemicals for Part 7.1, Division tion may omit this by other laws of that 419(3)(e) sdiction may specify n for that jurisdictio 472, 484 regul waste - ed to accept asbestos alth may rely on the regul asbes Com jurisdiction will be ating laundries auth stos contaminated cl monwealth may rely lries by the States. orised to launder
+Regulation Jurisdictional Note Column 1 Item Column 2 Dangerous goods Column 3 Threshold quantities 6 Dangerous goods Class 9 100 kg or L 7 Dangerous goods Packing Group 1 5 kg or L 8 C1 combustible liquids 1000 L 9 Dangerous goods Class 2.3 Nil kg or L 10 Any dangerous goods other than those stated above 100 kg or L 328(2) Jurisdictions will insert a reference to local legislation that regulates safety in relation to pipelines and removes the need to rely on Part 7.1 to that extent.
+328(3) Some juri isdictions will insert a relevant law here.
+354(4) A jurisdiction will insert the relevant enactment that regulates the use of hazardous chemicals for agricultural purposes.
+Part 7.1, Division 9 A jurisdiction may omit this Division if it is covered by other laws of that jurisdiction.
+419(3)(e) sdiction may specify n for that jurisdictio 472, 484 regul waste jurisdiction will be ating sites authorise e.
+The Commonwea ation of sites by the ed to accept asbestos alth may rely on the regul asbes Com jurisdiction will be ating laundries auth stos contaminated cl monwealth may rely dries by the States. orised to launder